 You can use the adjusted seasonal installment method only if your base period percentage for any six consecutive months is 70% or more.
 When the base period percentage is 70% or more, you may also use the adjusted seasonal installment method for MTA surcharge purposes.
 The base period percentage for any period of six consecutive months is the average of the three percentages computed by dividing ENI, for the corresponding six consecutive month period in each of the three preceding tax years, by the total ENI for each of the three preceding tax years.
 Note that, for purposes of computing the base period percentage, in lieu of ENI, you must use one of the tax bases set forth in Item 1 under Who must file, when such other base is the highest tax base, before credits, for the tax year for which the penalty is being computed.
-When an Article 9-A taxpayer is required to use a tax period that began before January 1, 2015, in the base period percentage computation, ENI is used for all the periods needed in such computation.
-Compute the base period percentage using the 6-month period in which you normally receive the largest part of vour taxable income.
+Compute the base period percentage using the 6-month period in which you normally receive the largest part of your taxable income.

-Example: An amusement park with a 2018 calendar tax year is taxed on the business income base and receives the largest part of its taxable income during the 6-month period from May through October.
-To compute its base period percentage for this 6-month period in 2018, the amusement park figures its ENI for each May through October period in 2015, 2016, and 2017.
-It then divides the ENI for each May through October period by the total ENI for that particular tax year.
-Assume the resulting percentages are: 69% for May through October 2015, 74% for May through October 2016, and 67% for May through October 2017.
+Example: An amusement park with a 2020 calendar tax year is taxed on the business income base and receives the largest part of its taxable income during the 6-month period from May through October.
+To compute its base period percentage for this 6-month period in 2020, the amusement park figures its ENI for each May through October period in 2017, 2018, and 2019.
+It then divides the ENI for each May through October period Detober period by the total ENI for that particular tax year.
+Assume the resulting percentages are: 69% for May through October 2017, 74% for May through October 2018, and 67% for May through October 2019.
 Because the average of 69%, 74%, and 67% is 70%, the base period percentage for May through October is 70%.
 Therefore the amusement park qualifies for the adjusted seasonal installment method.